SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 Once the service is bound to your application, the connector's settings will be available in `VCAP_SERVICES`.

-For the settings to be available in the configuration, use the Cloud Foundry configuration providerby adding `AddCloudFoundry()` to the `ConfigurationBuilder`:
+For the settings to be available in the configuration, use the Cloud Foundry configuration provider by adding `AddCloudFoundry()` to the `ConfigurationBuilder`:

 ```csharp
 public class Startup {